tjmcode/MITxPRO-BadBankCapstone/README.md

 # MITxPRO-BadBankCapstone
-A 5th refactoring of the Bad Bank App, moving it into three (3) Docker Containers.
+A 5th refactoring of the Bad Bank App, moving it into three (3) Docker Containers all running in a Cloud VM.

     * Frontend - the Web Browser Client
-    * Backend - the CLoud based Server
+    * Backend - the Cloud based Server
     * Database - a MongoDB database for the Backend